Louisville is new No. 1, unranked Michigan goes to No. 4

 Louisville wasn’t exactly under the radar after opening the preseason poll at No. 5.
 The Cardinals (7-0) made a steady climb to No. 2 and moved to the top spot when previous No. 1 Duke lost at home to Stephen F. Austin.
 Duke dropped to No. 10 after its 150-game home winning streak against nonconference opponents ended in Durham.

-Louisville has its first No. 1 ranking in six years after beating Akron and Western Kentucky last week.
+Louisville has its first No. 1 ranking since 2013 — the year the Cardinals won the national title — after beating Akron and Western Kentucky last week.
+The only other time Louisville was ranked No 1. was in 2009.

 “There’s no team that’s arrived.
 No team’s arrived,” Cardinals coach Chris Mack said.
 “A lot of people are saying that we haven’t played anybody.
 A lot of people are saying we’re not there.
 Maybe we aren’t deserving.
 I don’t care.”